officialp123/Resume/README.md

 # Resume
-This is my cv, you can download it.
+This is my cv, you can download it as a zip or rar file, then extract it using winrar or anyother relevant application then you will view the resume on pdf formart.